 No external users have access to the statistics and analyses before they are published.
 Figures are simultaneously accessible for all users on ssb.no at 08.00 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.
 This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.

-The index of household consumption of goods, which describes the development in household consumption of goods, is published at the same time as the index of retail sales.
-As opposed to the index of retail sales, the index of household consumption of goods has a wider choice of goods.
-The calculation of the index is based on information from the index of retail sales as well as purchases of motor vehicles (initial registration), sales data from petrol stations (petrol and other goods) and consumption of electricity and heating fuels.
+The index of household consumption of goods, which describes the development in household consumption of goods, is published at the same time as the index of wholesale and retail sales.
+As opposed to the index of wholesale and retail sales, the index of household consumption of goods has a wider choice of goods.
+The calculation of the index is based on information from the index of wholesale and retail sales as well as purchases of motor vehicles (initial registration), sales data from petrol stations (petrol and other goods) and consumption of electricity and heating fuels.
 This may result in deviations in the development of the two indices.

 The index of household consumption of goods measures the development in the consumption of all goods (durable and non-durable) offered to households in Norway.
 The index does not cover household consumption of goods abroad, such as cross-border shopping.

-The most important data source for the index is the index of retail sales broken down by detailed industries.
+The most important data source for the index is the index of wholesale and retail sales broken down by detailed industries.
 Information on the purchases of motor vehicles is based on data from the Norwegian Road Federation regarding the initial registration of cars.
 Data from the petroleum statistics are used for information on petrol and heating fuels.
 Household consumption of electricity uses Statistics Norway monthly electricity statistics.
 Data from the Brewery and Beverage Association is used for houshold purchases of alcoholic and non-alcoholic beverages .

 Data from the annual national accounts are used as weights in the calculation of the index of household consumption of goods.

 The index of household consumption of goods is based on several sources of official statistics and does not have a separate data collection.